 “Hold it!”
 I said, putting my hand up.
 “How long have you spoken French?”

 “He has a heavy Creole accent, but easy enough to understand,” said O’Feeney smiling.

 “What can you tell us about the McGruders?”
 I inquired.

 “Not much,” said O’Feeney.
-“Happened before my time.
+“Happened a little before my time.
 But I heard the tales.”